 (3) progress more rapidly in their studies so they have more time to dedicate to other side projects and their dissertation.

 After the masters thesis, I encourage and work with students to develop projects that are increasingly independent contributions to the field.
 I am a dedicated mentor and am interested in talking with students about their professional development, teaching them how to conceptualize cases clinically, considering together the complexities and joys of research, and teaching them how to learn to develop and communicate their own ideas in the field of psychology.
-I encourage students to become involved in multiple projects that interest them each year so they can continue to grow in their content and methodological expertise.
+I encourage students to become involved in at least one side project that interests them each year (and many over the program) so they can continue to grow in their content and methodological expertise.
+As students develop, I invite them to lead projects in the lab and to mentor incoming students.
 I am lucky to have a wonderful lab of dedicated, bright students and they also support and co-mentor each other and provide additional opportunities for research collaborations.